DeanLemans/deanlemans.github.io/content/vault_rules.md

 - A folder of files.
 A vault.
 A portfolio.
 A digital garden.
 A memex.
 - Aligns with [file over app](https://stephango.com/file-over-app) and [A Manifesto for Preserving Content on the Web](<./00-raw/clippings/This Page is Designed to Last A Manifesto for Preserving Content on the Web.md>).
 - Store files in open and readable formats.
-- Use consistent naming and metadata for search-ability and discoverbility.(propper YAML data, good tags, etc)
+- Use consistent naming and metadata for search-ability and discoverbility.(proper YAML data, good tags, etc)

 ---